mattdesl/penplot/README.md

 - Hotkey for SVG rendering
 - A builtin library of utilities for random numbers, geometry tools, SVG exporting, and other functions
 - Easy integration with Inkscape and AxiDraw v3
+- Plots can be rendered in Node.js instead of the browser, sometimes useful for huge print sizes where the browser may have more strict memory limits

 ## Quick Start